spawn57/oauth/README.md

-# Ensure to run the following commands to run the sample program
+# Prerequisites

-# install all the node.js dependecies by running
+Ensure that both npm and bower are working on your computer.
+This app has been tested on a on a Ubuntu 17.04 with node 4.7.2 and npm 4.5.0

-npm install
+# Run the app

-# install all the frotend dependencies by running
+Run the following commands to run the sample program

-cd client
+1. install all the node.js dependecies by running the commands `npm install`

-bower install
+2. install all the frotend dependencies by running

-# open index.html to get into the login page
+`cd client`
-# open main.html to see the chart
+`bower install`

-# run the server by using the commands
+3. run the server by using the commands
-npm start
+`npm start`

-# open the browser to http://localhost:7777/main.html to see the app
+4.open the browser to [http://localhost:7777/](http://localhost:7777/) to see the app

-# To run the unit test for the client use the command
+# Running the test
-./node_modules/karma/bin/karma start
+1. To run the unit test for the client use the command `./node_modules/karma/bin/karma start`